Astrid-Lubang/MeXE402_Midterm_-LUBANG-ASTRIDCLAIRE_MU-OZ-FLORAINE/README.md

 # III PROJECT OBJECTIVES

 <p align="justify">
-Following are the project objectives:
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Following are the project objectives:
-1. To Analyze the coefficients obtained from the regression model to interpret their significance and impact on the independent variable  "SALES".
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
+To Analyze the coefficients obtained from the regression model to interpret their significance and impact on the independent variable  "SALES".

 <br>
 - ### Chosen Dependent Variables